Clifton and Compton

 Clifton and Compton is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-The parish, despite the name, only includes the villages of Clifton and Hangingbridge.
-In 2011 the parish had a population of 500.
+The parish, despite the name, only includes the villages of Clifton and Hangingbridge; there is a place named Compton nearby in Ashbourne parish.
+In the 2021 census the parish had a population of 476 residents, a reduction from 500 in 2011.
 It is 124 mi north west of London, 13 mi north west of the county city of Derby, and 1+1/3 mi south west of the market town of Ashbourne.
 Clifton and Compton touches the parishes of Ashbourne, Edlaston and Wyaston, Mayfield, Offcote and Underwood, Osmaston, Okeover and Snelston.
 There are eight listed buildings in Clifton and Compton.